BDC Hamburger Icon

 How much does a call center charge?

-Generally, in the call center industry, rates are based on the amount of time an agent spends handling your account.
+In the call center industry, rates are generally based on the amount of time an agent spends handling your account.
 Most call centers charge per minute, sometimes associating your rate with a monthly minimum requirement.
 Some offer “pay as you go” plans for businesses that have small call volumes or that need infrequent coverage.

-Monthly fees and usage charges vary from company to company, but what you pay for call center services will reflect several factors:
+Monthly fees and usage charges vary from company to company, but the call center costs you’ll pay will reflect several factors:

 • Services requested: Basic inbound services, like message taking and order processing, cost less than outbound services, which require dedicated agents.
 To keep costs down, select only the services you need.